 \subsection{Generating a Control-Flow Hijacking Exploit for PHP}

-To show that SHRIKE can be integrated into the development of a full exploit we selected another vulnerability in \PHP.
+To show that \SHRIKE can be integrated into the development of a full exploit we selected another vulnerability in \PHP.
 CVE-2013-2110 allows an attacker to write a NULL byte immediately after the end of a heap-allocated buffer.
 One must utilise that NULL byte write to corrupt a location that will enable more useful exploitation primitives.
 Our aim is to convert the NULL byte write into both an information leak to defeat ASLR and the ability to modify arbitrary memory locations.

-We first searched SHRIKE's database for interaction sequences that allocate structures that have a pointer as their first field.
+We first searched \SHRIKE's database for interaction sequences that allocate structures that have a pointer as their first field.
 This lead us to the \inlinecode{imagecreate} function which creates a \inlinecode{gdImage} structure.
 This structure uses a pointer to an array of pointers to represent a grid of pixels in an image.
 By corrupting this pointer via the NULL byte write, and then allocating a buffer we control at the location it points to post-corruption, an attacker can control the locations that are read and written from when pixels are read and written.

-Listing~\ref{lst:exploit_template} shows the template provided to SHRIKE.
-In less than 10 seconds SHRIKE finds an input that places the source immediately prior to the destination.
-Thus the pointer that is the first attribute of the \inlinecode{gdImage} structure is corrupted.
-Listing~\ref{lst:php_sample_result} in the appendices shows part of the automatically generated solution.
-After the corruption occurs the required memory read and write primitives can be easily achieved by allocating a controllable buffer into the location where the corrupted pointer now points.
-For brevity we leave out the remaining details of the exploit, but it can be found in full in the SHRIKE repository.
-The end result is a \PHP script that hijacks the control flow of the interpreter and spawns a shell.
+Listing~\ref{lst:exploit_template} shows the template provided to \SHRIKE.
+In less than 10 seconds \SHRIKE finds an input that places the source immediately prior to the destination.
+Thus the pointer that is the first field of the \inlinecode{gdImage} structure is corrupted.
+Listing~\ref{lst:php_sample_result} in the appendices shows part of the generated solution.
+After the corruption occurs the required memory read and write primitives can be achieved by allocating a controllable buffer into the location where the corrupted pointer now points.
+For brevity we leave out the remaining details of the exploit, but it can be found in full in the \SHRIKE repository.
+The end result is a \PHP script that hijacks the control flow of the interpreter and executes native code controlled by the attacker.